luyadev/luya/docs/guide/install.md

 cp env-local-db.php.dist env-local-db.php
 ```

 Now change the database connection inside the `configs/env-local-db.php` file to fit your mysql servers configuration.
 You should open all config files once to change values and understand the behavior.
-In order to understand the config files read more in the [environemnt configs section](install-configs.md).
+In order to understand the config files read more in the [environment configs section](install-configs.md).
 After successfully setting up your database connection, you have to reopen your Terminal and change into your project directory and excute the **luya** binary files which has been installed into your vendor folder by composer as described in the follwing.

 Run the migration files with the [migrate console command](luya-console.md):